 - The light forwarder must be changed manually to another license type.
 You can use the Forwarder license, but you must manually enable it by changing to the Forwarder license group.

 - The heavy forwarder must be changed manually to another license type.
-If the heavy forwarder will be performing indexing or using other Enterprise features, it should be made a license slave to a license master node.
+If the heavy forwarder will be performing indexing or using other Enterprise features, it must be connected to a license master node.

 A forwarder can use the Free license instead of a Forwarder license, but some critical functionality is unavailable with a Free license.
-In particular, a forwarder using a Free license cannot be a deployment client and it cannot make use of authentication.
+For example, a forwarder using a Free license cannot be a deployment client and it does not offer any authentication.

 Management components include the deployment server, the indexer cluster master node, the search head cluster deployer, and the monitoring console.
 For information on management components, see Components that help to manage your deployment.